PIPro

 Who should I use a PIPro on?
 The PIPro is designed for patients with contractures less than 40 degrees.
 Additionally, it is important to have intact/stable skin with good circulation and sensation.
 Very commonly, the PIPro is used for patients who have low angle residual contractures after trigger release or Dupuytren’s surgery.
 It is also a great orthosis to use after serial casting for higher angle contractures.

-Are there patients who are poor candidates?
+Are there patients who are poor candidates for the PIPro?
 Patients with open wounds, skin conditions, poor sensation/circulation are not good candidates for the PIPro.
 Additionally, patients with recent fractures or tendon repairs for whom extension force is not indicated would not be candidates.
 Patients with hypermobility where the PIP joint can be brought into hyperextension such as Ehlers Danlos should not be fitted with a PIPro.

 How long should the PIPro be worn?
 Initially, the patient should be instructed to wear it 10-15 minutes, 3x/day.
 If comfortable, and with good skin integrity, instruct them to gradually increase over the coming days/weeks to 45 min, 3x/day.
 At this point, many patients can then convert to overnight wearing, however, a re-examination of the digit to confirm good fit and skin integrity before night wear is a good idea.
 Some patients quickly progress to night use whereas tender, swollen joints can take weeks to months.
 The PIPro Soft-Fit is a great option which has lower compressive force and may be more comfortable for night wearing in some individuals.